JS Labs / Evidence-led analysis

 The AI slop intelligence dashboard problem

 Every day now, fresh batches of "AI intelligence" dashboards are posted across personal blogs, Hacker News, and Reddit, often in waves of thirty, forty, or fifty at a time.
 This page reviews a slice from just the last few days and finds the same pattern repeated: authority-forward interfaces, evidence-light internals, and avoidable safety failures.
-What looks like momentum is increasingly an epidemic of slop, with real compute and energy burned to generate fake confidence.
+The audit trail now stands at 181 filed issues across 14 active public trackers, with one additional cloned repo blocked from public filing because GitHub issues are disabled.
+The exhausting part is not that one repo is bad.
+It is that the same bad ideas keep being cloned, rebranded, and relaunched as if a different coat of paint could turn fabricated output into evidence.

 Key allegation summary

 The evidence supports a narrow but serious claim: a significant share of these rapidly cloned dashboards present themselves as intelligence infrastructure while relying on fabricated outputs, unsafe operational surfaces, and weak provider boundaries.
-This is not just a quality dip.
 It is a category-level trust failure with wider downstream risk, including needless compute burn for synthetic outputs that should never have been generated.
 Read on, and if you are using tools like these for decisions, stop and verify everything.

 How to read this page